robertson809/genetic-programming-school-segregation/README.md

 #### Given Data
-Each of these files provided well-organized data we which we preprocessed into our model of the prob- lem.
+Each of these files provided well-organized data we which we preprocessed into our model of the problem.
 We used four items of data from each of the .csv files:

 - **Road Populations** By merging census tract population data with a shape file of all Mecklenburg Country roads